eezstreet/SWATEliteForce/README.md

 - Fixed TSS bug: Lightsticks don't drop if the player is wearing heavy armor
 - Fixed TSS bug: If a suspect unlocks a door, it will still be "known" as a locked door.
 - Fixed TSS bug: Pathing error with Jackson on Fairfax Residence, videotape room
+- Fixed TSS bug: The enemy "CallForHelp" speech was rarely/if at all triggering.
+- Fixed TSS bug: The enemy "AnnouncedSpottedOfficerSurprised" speech now plays.

 ### v5.3 ###
 Special thanks to kevinfoley, who made a lot of changes here.
 His contributions are marked with [kf]